 User experience, usability, and simplicity all go hand in hand.
 You cannot expect to achieve one without the other.
-There are several crucial simplicity aspects.
-Some of these aspects to keep in mind while incorporating web design concepts include.
+There are several crucial simplicity aspects to creating aesthetically pleasing websites.
+Some of these web design elements include:

 Many sites use blue and white colors because they are easily recognizable.
 Similarly, websites for eco-friendly objectives use green as their primary color scheme.
 However, it is wise to keep the website color choices under five, or it can become visually disorienting for users.

-Imagery is a great way to enhance user readability and make the online user experience more enjoyable.
+Imagery is a great way to enhance user readability and make the user experience more enjoyable.
 Website imagery can include everything from illustrations to designs.
-Note that absorbing information from visuals is more effective, but balancing out the number of imagery also matters.
+Note that absorbing information from visual elements is more effective, but balancing out the number of images also matters.

-Navigation is by far the most crucial aspect of any website.
-It determines the user retention or bounce rates, conversion rates, and much more.
+Navigation is by far the most crucial aspect of any site design.
+It determines the user retention/bounce rates, conversion rates, and much more.
 Most site navigation comes with site maps, which allow web designers to create a virtual guide.

 All these fundamentals of web design depend highly on navigation site maps to ensure users can move around the site without getting confused.
 However, designers need to keep the navigations simple, intuitive, and easy to understand.